JLisegaard/JLisegaard/README.md

 And welcome to my GitHub!

-I'm Jesper, and my current occupation is as a master student at the Technical University of Denmark, where I study Mathematical Modelling and Computation.
+I'm Jesper, and I'm an Engineer from the Technical University of Denmark.

-My current interests of study are simulations, optimization, and applications of these techniques.
+My current interests are simulations, optimization, and applications of these techniques.

 See you around!